Monday, November 24, 2008

 This is the fourth of atypicalgamer’s weekly buying guides, covering so far the Wii, PS3 and Xbox 360.
 Next time it's the PSP.
 Note that while I’ve tried to be objective, these posts ultimately represent my own personal opinions.
 Links take you to Amazon.co.uk, although it’s worth pricing against other online retailers such as HMV.com and Play.com.

 The original DS, launched in November 2004, entered a market that Nintendo already owned with its various incarnations of the Game Boy.
 But it managed to overtake even that with a revolutionary double-screened machine accessible to anyone.
 According to Satoru Iwata, President of Nintendo, games had become too difficult for the average person to be able to – or even want to – play.
 The DS was meant to change all that, mainly through the so-called Touch!
 Generations games like Brain Training and Sudoku Master.
-The chunky plastic model was replaced a year later by the current model, the DS Lite, to be superseded next year by the DSi.
-Its enduring appeal to the younger generation is demonstrated by the fact it comes in a rainbow of colours.
+The chunky plastic model was replaced a year later by the current model, the DS Lite

 As with the Wii, Nintendo supplemented these titles for new gamers with some old-timer favourites like Super Mario 64 DS; the handheld’s success now means that it gets its own version of many big name games from other publishers too.
 This doesn’t mean they’re the same (or the same quality) as the PS3 or Xbox 360 version; it’s a good idea to check before buying.
 Finally, it offers multiplayer gaming, especially easy for short-range “ad hoc” connections.